-The Health Office is located inside the main entrance to the school.
-Health services are available to students, parents and staff from 8:20 a.m. until 3:19 p.m.
-In addition to direct care, nursing services include vision and hearing screening, health education and counseling, medical referrals and follow-up.
+The Health Office is located in Room 127.
+Health services are available to students, parents, and staff from 8:20 a.m. until 3:19 p.m.
+In addition to direct care, nursing services include vision and hearing screening health education and counseling, medical referrals and follow-up.
 Individual student health records, as well as any paperwork or documentation of a medical or health-related nature, are confidentiality -maintained in the school Health Office.
 Doctor's notes, PE excuses, and medication passes are also handled through the Health Office.